Suho Memorial Paper Museum Taipei: What to Expect & Is the Class Worth It?(樹火紀念紙博物館)

-- Bannan Line (Blue Line): Get off at Zhongxiao Xinsheng Station (忠孝新生站), take Exit 4, and walk north along Songjiang Road.
-Turn right onto Chang’an East Road.
-The walk takes about 10 minutes.
+1. If you take the Blue Line, get off at Zhongxiao Xinsheng Station (忠孝新生站, BL14), take Exit 4, and walk north along Songjiang Road (松江路).
+Turn right onto Chang’an East Road (長安東路).
+The walk takes about 10 minutes from the MRT exit.

-- Zhonghe-Xinlu Line (Orange Line) or Songshan-Xindian Line (Green Line): Get off at Songjiang Nanjing Station (松江南京站), take Exit 4, and walk south along Songjiang Road.
-After crossing Chang’an East Road, turn left.
-The walk takes about 5 minutes.
+2. If you take the Orange Line or the Green Line, get off at Songjiang Nanjing Station (松江南京站, G15 or O08), take Exit 4, and walk south along Songjiang Road (松江路).
+After crossing Chang’an East Road (長安東路), turn left.
+The walk takes about 5 minutes from the MRT exit.

 Established in honor of Chen Su Ho, a key figure in Taiwan’s paper industry, the Suho Memorial Paper Museum offers an engaging look at history and craftsmanship.
 The museum is organized across 4 floors, each showcasing different aspects of paper history.